Don’t Be Surprised To Meet The Male Member Of Jaipur’s Human Milk Bank

-I have a degree in B.Tech, Electronics and Communications.
-Next year I will apply for M.B.A.
+I have a degree in B.Tech, Electronics, and Communications.
+Now pursuing M.B.A.

 Even though I have been a management student, the first thing that popped in my head hearing M.B.A. was our campaign: Masters in Breastfeeding Administration.
 I guess that’s because I’ve been knee-deep into it since the past month.
 Of course, this guy was talking of Business Administration.

 But I am still eager to know one thing.
-Why Jeevandhara?
-I mean, isn’t this a very women-oriented institute?
+What made you join?

-It is, undoubtedly.
+It is, undoubtedly, a women-oriented Institute.
 But it is also the first in Rajasthan and the second in India, which makes it a latest and emerging avenue.
 And being in Jaipur, I am getting to be a part of this noble cause.
 What could be better than that?

-Don’t you feel shy or hesitate a bit in telling your family, friends, relatives etc. about where you work?
+Were you ever shy or hesitate a bit in telling your family, friends, relatives about where you work?

 Nope!
 I think of it as a child-saving foundation.
 You know, the monthly infant mortality rate of this hospital has steeply declined from 35 to 18 ever since the initiation of Jeevandhara.
 I am proud to be associated with it.